InfiniTimeOrg/InfiniTime/doc/ble.md

 ## Introduction
 This page describes the BLE implementation and API built in this firmware.

-**Note** : I'm a beginner in BLE related technologies and the information of this document reflect my current knowledge and understanding of the BLE stack.
+**Note** : I'm a beginner in BLE related technologies and the information in this document reflects my current knowledge and understanding of the BLE stack.
 This information might be erroneous or incomplete.
-Feel free to submit a PR if you think you can improve these.
+Feel free to submit a PR if you think you can improve it.

 ---